isomerpages/enterprisesg-switch/example-resource/blog/_posts/2023-04-04-post-Empowering farmers, improving outcomes: Changing the game for food security.md

 2. Forte Biotech was founded in Singapore but conducts a lot of its business operations in Vietnam.
 What attracted you to incorporate in Singapore?

-**Kit**: With Singapore being a key innovation hub in the Asia region, theren Vietnam and around the world.
+**Kit**: With Singapore being a key innovation hub in the Asia region, there are many industry events ad conventions that attract experts from around the world.
+We recently attended the Singapore International Agri-Food Week and connected with many like-minded business owners.
+We also participated in SLINGSHOT, a deep tech pitching competition for startups held at Singapore Week of Innovation and Technology, last year and are delighted to have reached the Top 100.

+**Michael**: Apart from Singapore's strategic location, its stable supply chain also proves to be crucial, allowing us to receive the supply of chemicals required in a timely and predictable manner.
+We've also managed to gain access to investors and funcding connections in of-of_Value grant.
+Vietnam and around the world.

 3. How did Forte Biotech get started?